GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/GitWorkflow.rst

 Feature Branches
 ----------------
-New developments (i.e. new features, or modifications to features) are branched off of ``develop`` into a ``feature`` branch.
+New developments (new features or modifications to features) are branched off of ``develop`` into a ``feature`` branch.
 The naming of feature branches should follow ``feature/[developer]/[branch-description]`` if you expect that only a single developer will contribute to the branch,